 Even in the event of there being no valid will any assets held jointly will normally pass to the joint owner without the application of the intestacy rules.
 This usually applies to property jointly held by husband and wife and often to properly jointly held by other co-owners who are not spouses.

 In all cases of intestacy the state allows for the appointment of an administrator to administrate the estate of the deceased in the absence of the appointment of an executor under a will.
 The person applying for letters of administration will usually be one or more of the beneficiaries under the intestacy rules.

 Solicitors Legal Advice

-Our solicitors deal with matters relating to disputing or challenging wills and contested probate issues.
+Our intestacy solicitors deal with matters relating to disputing or challenging wills and contested probate issues.
 The law varies dependant on the domicile of the deceased, where the will was executed and the location of the assets and as a result there are often different statutes, rules, protocols, practices and time limits applicable to distribution of the estate.
 Our qualified solicitors operate nationwide and can assist you in every Australian location.
+Our specialist solicitors are probate experts who deal with contested probate using the no win no fee scheme.
 If you would like free initial advice with no obligation just complete the contact form and a specialist solicitor will phone you immediately.HELPLINE: ☎ 1800 455 886